 Younger generations, who don’t carry the same battle wounds as their parents, are crippled by gang violence and lack of employment opportunity, and lack of upward economic mobility.
 This frustration and need for change is what thrust Bukele into the presidency but is also what has contributed to a generational conflict that lives within the private homes of millions of families in El Salvador, and on the internet where it is shared amongst El Salvadoran communities around the globe.

-Now begs the question of figuring out what news sources can be considered trustworthy and transparent.
+So what news sources can be considered trustworthy and transparent?
 There is a myriad of opinions on Bukele and New Ideas that span across the internet and Latin America.
 The traditional and heavily biased news publications like El Diario De Hoy, La Prensa Gráfica, El Mundo, and El Salvador.com dole out the latest and most relevant news but much like American publications, they all have their political leanings.
 Some are even funded by political parties themselves.
 Those publications are also heavily followed by the older generation.

 Then there are the millennials who played a large role in the 2019 elections that got Bukele elected into office.
 They prefer to read publications like El Faro, Factum, Rectum, and reporting from the University of Central America.
 The way these two demographics consume media speaks volumes about their political views.